 Though still flourishing in Russia, ballet had been in decline for more than half a century in Europe, and male classical dancing was all but dead as an art.
 To his audiences, Nijinsky was something utterly unforeseen, a miracle.

-Even the most coherent parts of the Diary are intense and nonsensical.
-Nijinsky uses known words, however, his syntax, his meaning, his narrative are scrambled.
+Even the most coherent parts of the Diaries are intense and nonsensical.
+Nijinsky uses known words; however, his syntax, his meaning, his narrative are scrambled.
 Rhythm without meaning.

 It continues on and on, becoming rather frightful.
 It is clear the author is slipping into the schizophrenia that eventually claimed his life.